 Summer Kale Salad

 I have a confession.
 I am crazy for kale.
 Kale chips, steamed kale, and of course, this Summer Kale Salad with Creamy Lemon Tahini Dressing.
 Seems like my neighbors love kale too.
-I see kale popping up at Farmer's Markets and menus across Los Angeles.
+I see kale at Farmer's Markets and menus across Southern California.
 Everywhere I go, there kale is.
 So why is everyone so obsessed with this leafy green?

 To start, kale is really versatile.
 Chop it up fine and add it as a crispy topper to any salad or soup.
-Toss the leaves with coconut oil, cumin and salt and bake at 350 degrees F for 10 minutes and you have a crispy kale chip snack.
-Sauté with bacon fat, onions and garlic for an all-purpose, nutrient dense side dish.
+Toss the leaves with coconut oil, garlic powder and salt and bake at 350 degrees F for 15 minutes and you have a crispy kale chip snack.
+Sauté with ghee, onions and garlic for an all-purpose, nutrient dense side dish.
 I could go on an on.

 But even better is kale's impressive nutrient profile.
-Keep in mind that lightly steaming kale or otherwise helping to break down (e.g. massaging - see below) some of its cruciferous fiber will aid your body in digesting kale more easily and better absorbing kale's awesome nutrients.
+Keep in mind that lightly steaming kale or otherwise helping to break down (e.g. massaging - see below) some of its cruciferous fiber will aid your body in digesting kale more easily and better absorbing kale's awesome nutrients, especially when combined with healthy fats (to unlock the fat soluble vitamins).

 - High in fiber.
 One cup of kale has 5 grams of fiber, which aids in digestion and elimination.